-In 1916, English craftsman and calligrapher Edward Johnston designed Johnston Sans, a typeface that's been used for signage on the London Underground for over a century.
-Edward Johnston's creation is considered one of the world's longest-surviving examples of a corporate typeface.
+In 1916 English craftsman and calligrapher Edward Johnston designed Johnston Sans, a typeface that's been used for signage on the London Underground for over a century.
+Johnston's creation is considered one of the world's longest-surviving examples of a corporate typeface.

-The typeface retained its original form until 1979 when Japanese designer Eiichi Kono updated it slightly.
+The typeface retained its original form until 1979 when Japanese designer Eiichi Kono updated it.
 Kono's adjustments were small but necessary: the font needed adapting for phototypesetting systems and the x-height was increased to improve clarity at small sizes.
 Italic and condensed versions were introduced, too.
-The design was further refined a few years later to include support for different languages.
+The typeface was expanded a few years later to include support for different languages.

 An innovator and a fine craftsman, Edward Johnston was a modest man who created his typeface while living in Ditchling, a village in the southeast of England and home to a community of fellow artists.
 When asked to list his achievements for Who's Who he duly noted: "Designed block letters based on classical Roman capital proportions (for London Electric Railways), 1916".

 The LNER introduced its new typeface incrementally: tickets were standardized first, followed by timetables, menus, stationery and posters.
 Eric Gill played a part by re-painting the name plate on the Flying Scotsman, the world's fastest steam locomotive.
-As part of his commission he was given a non-stop trip on the train from London to Edinburgh.
+As a reward for his efforts, he was given a non-stop trip on the train from London to Edinburgh.

 An expert on typefaces summed up these two designers quite amusingly a few years ago.
 He observed that while Eric Gill was flamboyant, controversial, and one of the most influential British artists of the 20th century, Edward Johnston was much more of an underground figure.